 "De Villepin has a date with destiny and even though his political associates are keeping the cards close to their chests, polls give him a 35 per cent approval rating," Rowland said.

-Meanwhile, a judicial official says the Paris prosecutor's office is also opening a preliminary investigation into the claims of a French lawyer that Chirac received suitcases of cash from African leaders when he was in office.
+Meanwhile, a judicial official has said the Paris prosecutor's office is also opening a preliminary investigation into the claims of a French lawyer that Chirac received suitcases of cash from African leaders when he was in office.

 The financial division of the prosecutor's office will question Robert Bourgi, who claimed to be the go-between, about his allegations that also target de Villepin.